 “And call no man your father on earth, for you have one Father, who is in heaven.
 Neither be called instructors, for you have one instructor, the Christ.
 The greatest among you shall be your servant.
 Whoever exalts himself will be humbled, and whoever humbles himself will be exalted.”

 Matthew 23:9-12 ESV

 In coaching, goals are more performances based.
-At Koinonia Training and Consulting is an amazing blend of both, but with measurable outcomes and results.
+At Koinonia Training and Consulting/ The Dee Evans Group is an amazing blend of both, but with measurable outcomes and results.
 Through my business, I offer premium coaching services… and I’m proud of it.